 Koh Samui combines comfort and convenience with a sense of real escape and this has made it a popular choice for residential as well as tourist development.
 The island is an eclectic blend of nature and sophistication, one that draws repeat visitors every year to indulge in its tropical delights.

-From Akuvara’s gated entrance, a long, red-brick drive leads to a central walkway which, in turn, leads down past sleeping and living pavilions to the pool terrace, garden and beach.
-The villa's design is unashamedly modern, but sandstone bricks and olive detail create a sense of harmony with the natural surroundings.
+From Akuvara’s gated entrance, a sandstone courtyard leads to a central walkway which winds down past sleeping and living pavilions to the pool terrace, garden and beach.
+The villa's design is unashamedly modern, but sandstone bricks and olive detail create a sense of harmony with the natural surroundings

 The two-storey living pavilion at the far end of the walkway houses a small, but well-equipped kitchen and two separate lounge areas downstairs, plus a glass fronted ‘sea lounge’ upstairs where two daybeds are positioned to enjoy the stunning views over to nearby islands.
 The downstairs lounge areas both feature attractive water-hyacinth furniture and large flat-screen televisions, and DVDs, connected to the villa’s state-of-the-art music and movie hard drive.
 At the front of the living pavilion, large sliding doors open onto the spacious pool terrace, where a dining table seats eight, perfect for starlit meals.

-The 15m blue-tiled infinity pool is a constant daytime draw and features an attractive, Thai-style wooden sala complete with two daybeds facing the quiet beach and sea beyond.
+The 20 x 5m blue-tiled infinity pool is a constant daytime draw and features an attractive, Thai-style wooden sala complete with two daybeds facing the quiet beach and sea beyond.
 The dining room is set in its own pavilion – but easily accessed from the kitchen – and boasts a large wooden table (seating eight) and contemporary Thai artwork on the walls.